rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 * AWS Rekognition can be leveraged as an image processing utility for a variety of data science applications
 * Verifying image labels with Rekognition is a simple, time-saving hack when building neural networks

 The Rekognition API is an Amazon Web Services (AWS) microservice designed for computer vision applications.
 As part of AWS's Machine Learning suite, Rekognition provides scalable, on-demand image and video AI processing.
-Rekognition has been successfully applied to everything from flagging adult content to facial recognition for law enforcement.
-So as an AWS Solutions Architect studying data science, I wanted to see if Rekognition could also help build a better convolutional neural network. *Spoiler Alert - it can!*
+As an AWS Solutions Architect studying data science, I wanted to see if Rekognition could also help build a better convolutional neural network.

 <img src="/images/rekognition-2.png"/>
 <figcaption>AWS Rekognition</figcaption>

-When building a neural network for image detection, ensuring that training images are consistent with the desired label is the simplest way to increase model accuracy.
-Just as a Japanese character masquerading as the 27th letter would it confuse a child learning the English alphabet, training neural networks with mislabeled data will reduce a model's performance.
+When building neural networks for image detection, ensuring training images are consistent with the desired label is the simplest way to increase model accuracy.
+Just as a Japanese character masquerading as the 27th letter would confuse a child learning the English alphabet, training neural networks with mislabeled data will reduce a model's performance.

 Training neural networks for image recognition requires at least 800 high-quality photos per class.
 For example, if you're building some AI to distinguish between two animals, plan on gathering about 3,000 images (20% will be useless or redundant and you'll need an extra 30% for the null class).